hexawyz/Exo/Docs/NZXT Kraken Z63.md

 ````

 Not very useful as-is.
 The first parameter is always `04`, and the second parameter is the same as passed to other commands.

+### Changing between GIF images

+From NZXT CAM, we can change between multiple "recent" GIF images easily, which gave some interesting results.

+It seems that GIF images are uploaded upon first change, which can take a long time.
+And very big images even seem to be cut into multiple raw packets. (so there is a limit ?)

+But then, switching back to a previous image is almost instantaneous, which indicates that the device can remember multiple images.

+The parameter used in the commands `32`, `36` and `38` is likely the image index.